YVAS OSPREY NEST MONITORING PROJECT

 Yellowstone Valley Audubon Society’s volunteers have been monitoring and recording data at Osprey nests along the Yellowstone River and its drainages from Gardiner to Miles City since 2009.
 Today there are 40 active volunteers who monitor and record data at approximately 118 nesting sites.
 Dr. Marco Restani provides information and continual updates to the monitors.
 This project has grown to include the following conservation studies and efforts.

-Up to forty dedicated volunteers adopt one or more nests in the early spring and follow up with visits to each nest for 30 minutes every one to two weeks recording dates and data including: the Osprey’s spring arrival at the nest, nest building, copulation, incubation, brooding, fledging, and other interesting and important observations.
+Dedicated volunteers adopt one or more Osprey nesting sites in the early spring and follow up with visits to each nest for 30 minutes every one to two weeks recording dates and data including: the Osprey’s spring arrival at the nest, nest building, copulation, incubation, brooding, fledging, and other observations.
 To see photos of Ospreys taken by our monitors, visit the Photo tab on the Home Page.
 For more information on the YVAS Osprey Nest Monitoring Project, contact Deb Regele at email@example.com (406-962-3115).